woossi0/suite/docs/usermanual/source/installation/linux/redhat/geoserver.rst

 Upgrading
 ---------

-See :ref:`Upgrading the OpenGeo Suite <installation.linux.centos.suite.upgrade>` for general information about upgrading.
-In particular users who wish to upgrade to GeoServer 2.2 should follow the steps outlined in :ref:`installation.linux.centos.suite.upgrade.fromv2`.
+See :ref:`Upgrading the OpenGeo Suite <installation.linux.redhat.suite.upgrade>` for general information about upgrading.
+In particular users who wish to upgrade to GeoServer 2.2 should follow the steps outlined in :ref:`installation.linux.redhat.suite.upgrade.fromv2`.